Starting point: Eaux Rousses (Valsavarenche) 1666 m

 Beyond the houses, by a short downhill enter the "Vallone (side valley) di Lévionaz", dominated by the Gorges de la Grivola and an old white Casa Reale di Caccia ( royal hunting hut).
 Along this part of the route, which gently slopes across the valley, it is easy to see many animals: marmots, ibex, and chamois.

-At the head of the valley, the path, always good and well marked, crosses the stream on a bridge, passes near the ruins of the Alps of Lévionaz du Milieu (2336 m): then the steepness increases sharply and some hairpins lead to a fork: ignoring the continuation of the trail towards Col Lauson, turn right in the direction of Alps of Lévionaz d'en Haut.
+of the valley, the path, always good and well marked, crosses the stream on a bridge, passes near the ruins of the Alps of Lévionaz du Milieu (2336 m)

 After the ford of a first stream (Vallone dell'Inferno), the trail bypasses a moraine, remnant left by the Timorion Glacier receded since time immemorial, and descends gently towards the bottom of the Vallone di Timorion where, in a flatter area, some other streams coming from the Grand Neyron Glacier must be forded.

 Here starts the more tiring part of the route that rises on the steep edge of a long morain, from 2700 m to 3000 m.